TheNotary/stock_chart/README.md

 # Stock Chart

 ##### Features
-- Select Input for choosing from 'all' available stock tickers
+- Presents a drop down menu for choosing between 'all' available stock tickers
-- Ajax pattern
+- Uses an ajax pattern so the page doesn't need to reload
-- Displays line chart of stock prices/ day over 30 day period for a given stock
+- Displays a line chart of stock prices over the last 30 days for a selected stock
-- 'all' availble stock tickers include aaa, aab,aac, and aad, 30 days of data each
+- 'all' available stock tickers will be limited to aaa, aab, aac, and aad

 ## Details